peejaywk/MS3-CoinCollector/README.md

     * Custom Notes can also be added to the entry.
     * The form will be validated once the Save button has been clicked and if successful the data will be submitted to the database.
 The user will be returned to the Home Page on completeion.
     * To cancel the entry a Cancel button is provided.
 This will redirect the user back to the Home Page
-* Admin Page
+* Admin Page (see note below)
-    * The Admin Page will list all of the coins currently in the database.
+    * The Admin Page will list all of the coins currently in the database
     * The page will display a table for each denomination of coin
     * For each entry in the table the admin user will be able to edit or delete that entry using the buttons at the end of the row.
     * The admin user can add coins to the database by clicking on the 'Add New Coin To Database' button at the top of the page